khyatiparekh/Searching-for-Success/README.md

 # Data515_FinalProject
 Predicting the resiliency of Seattle tech companies
-HW-7.ipynb: Final Edition for Design Specification and Project Plan
+HW-7.ipynb (in the Homework Folder): Design Specification and Project Plan
 HW6.ipynb (in the Homework Folder): Project Functional Specification